TWUOnline/DLC-Help/pages/11.Assessment Tools/07.Multimedia/docs.md

 ---
 ![a student working at her computer](multimedia.jpg  "multimedia" )

-Covid-19 has certainly changed the way we see the world and what our educational experience looks like.
-Much of our class time is now online.
-But with these new restrictions comes a new opportunity for creativity.
-You may find that your instructors are asking you to submit your assignments in a digital fashion.
-Our hope is to inspire you as you begin to plan your multimedia assignments.
+Here are some tips for faculty and students in creating multimedia assignments.
 Below is a list of some of our favourite digital tools.

 We have organized this list from easiest to techiest.